Skip to main content

 1. Each model must provide one of the following:

-• Factory equipped integrated connection points from the manufacturer for use with 2-wire utility load management systems.
+• Wiring instructions for factory equipped integrated connection points for use with 2-wire utility load management systems.

-• A manufacturer-supplied load management integration kit with manufacturer-issued instructions for connecting to a 2-wire relay-based* utility load management receiver.
+• A manufacturer-supplied load management integration kit with manufacturer-issued instructions for connecting to a 2-wire relay-based utility load management receiver (normally open or normally closed).

 Steps to submit LM compatible ASHP models: